welcomecurry/facialLandmarker/README.md

-#Facial Landmarker using Python
+# Facial Landmarker using Python
-Prints dots on face, outlining all major facial areas and moves accordingly.
+Prints dots on face using webcam, outlining all major facial areas and moves accordingly.
 Reference facial_landmarks.jpg for how dots are used.